-The next major milestone is the release of the version 1.00 which has the following specification:
+MISSING!
+OTHER: The next major milestone is the release of the version 1.00 which has the following specification:

-- The syntax of QEDEQ module files is so rich, that the notations and formulas of basic set theory can be expressed. - There is a kernel, which can check QEDEQ module files on a syntactic basis.
-For example it should recognize, that a formula is not well formed if it was quantified twice over the same subject variable.
-The kernel still couldn't check a proof (that means it couldn't decide if a formula derives logically from others). - The generation of LATEX files out of QEDEQ modules is possible. - The script of basic set theory is completed.
+- The syntax of QEDEQ module files is so rich, that the notations and formulas of basic set theory can be expressed. - The script of basic set theory is completed.
 It is fully formalized and contains formal proofs for all propositions.
 Ideally the mathematical description texts are written in different detail levels and in the languages English and German.